camunda-consulting/camunda-7-code-examples/snippets/fulltext-tasklist/README.md

         <camunda:taskListener delegateExpression="${fulltextTaskHandler}" event="complete"/>
       </bpmn2:extensionElements>
     </bpmn2:userTask>

+## Query for CLOB column

+The query to the CLOB column is built in the FulltextTaskListener, too.
+If you get the named bean, you can call

+	List<UserTask> userTasks = fulltext.findUserTasksWithExceptionLike("Service Call should");

+to get all user tasks including a text like the method parameter.

 ## Remarks to run this application
 There is no web interface to access the application.
 To get started refer to the